palixir/wobe/CONTRIBUTING.md

 -   **Create a pull request**: If you can fix a bug or implement a feature, please create a pull request (I promise a quick review).
 -   **Use Wobe**: The best way to contribute is to use Wobe in your application.

+Note: Each code contribution must be tested either by an existing test or a new one.

 ## Install

 Wobe uses Bun, so you need the latest version of Bun.
 You can see [here](https://bun.sh/docs/installation) if Bun is not installed on your machine.